DevMboo/calculadoraIMC/README.md

 Development of a calculator with JAVASCRIPT.
-Using HTML, CSS, BOOTSTRAP 5 and Javascript for development from a web-based BMI calculator with dynamic feedback feedback.
+Using HTML, CSS, BOOTSTRAP 5 and Javascript for development from a web-based BMI calculator with dynamic feedback.